Maleyka-gh/DB_Regio_EDA/README.md

 Average Delay Minutes ("Verspätungsminuten_mean"): The average delay minutes vary over the months, with the highest average delay minutes occurring in June ("Jun") and the lowest in August ("Aug").

 Comparison Between Train Journeys and Delays: The trends in train journeys and delay minutes do not match exactly.
 For example, the highest average number of train journeys occurs in September, but the highest average delay minutes occur in June.
 Similarly, the lowest average number of train journeys is in August, and the lowest average delay minutes also occur in August.
+This suggests that while there is some correlation between the number of train journeys and delay minutes (e.g., both are low in August), the relationship is not straightforward or linear.
+Other factors may influence delay minutes, such as weather conditions, maintenance schedules, or other seasonal variations that affect train operations.

 ## By Delay per Train